tbm/homepage/pages/debian/orion/hp/mv2120/specs.md

 ---
-title: Specification of the HP mv2120
+title: Specs of the HP mv2120
 nav: Specs
 description: Specs of the HP mv2120
 keywords: [Debian, HP, mv2120, specs, specification]